Honoring Spiritual Mothers and Mentors on Mother's Day

 The ultimate of being successful is the luxury of giving yourself the time to do what you want to do.— Leontyne Price

-This HubMob Topic is a fantastic opportunity to honor your mothers, grandmothers, and any of the advocates and encouragers of your life.
+You may want to writ about how you honor your mothers, grandmothers, and any of the advocates and encouragers of your life.

 I never met my grandparents and met one great grandmother only once briefly at a funeral when I was five.
 Here are some of the women I admire and would take to dinner if I could.
 The ones still living and on the grid, I follow on Twitter!

-- Lady Anne of Clan MacKintosh and Clan Chatten (see links below)
+- Lady Anne of Clan MacKintosh and Clan Chatten.

-- Leontyne Price - Visited my music class.
-First African-American singer to appear in a telecast opera: NBC's production of Tosca.
+- Leontyne Price: I will never forget how she visited my junior high music class.
+She is the first African-American singer to appear in a telecast opera: NBC's production of Tosca.

 - Lena Horne

-- Lilian Jackson Braun - Professional Writer from ages 17 to 95; age 98 in 2011.
+- Lilian Jackson Braun: Professional Writer from ages 17 to 98.
 She seamlessly worked Lady Anne, above, into her Cat Who...mystery series.
 Always used a pencil and legal pad.
-No Twitter, unfortunately.
-Lives with her actor husband in South Carolina.

 - Mother Teresa